scta/scta-rdf/readme.md

 `scta-rdf update_graph_toplevel pp-projectdata true true false`

-Dry run will simple check to see if a graph has changed without updating the database By setting logging to false, all other logging messages will be silence, and only files that have been changed will log to output
+Dry run will simple check to see if a graph has changed without updating the database By setting logging to false, all other logging messages will be silenced, and only files that have been changed will log to output